8969

 8969 is a 2016 Pakistani thriller film directed by Azeem Sajjad.
-The film stars Saba Qamar, and introducing new stars namely Hussain Tiwana, Sadaf Hamid, Anam Goher and Ali Jabran Khan in lead roles.
+The film stars Saba Qamar, and introduced new stars namely Hussain Tiwana, Sadaf Hamid, Anam Goher and Ali Jabran Khan in lead roles.
 It was released on 2 December 2016 under the production banner of A J Media Productions.

 Plot

 The movie appears to be a murder mystery; along with a serial killer's trivia twist to the story.